Stafford turns to federal government after inaccuracies found at new veterans memorial

 Pelt began his research after a July visit to the $800,000 memorial located on the grounds of the Stafford County Courthouse and Government Center.
 The memorial was dedicated to the public on July 15 after a five-year process of developing a working committee to fundraise for the memorial, to choose a design, collect names for commemorative bricks, and oversee construction.

-More than 500 commemorative bricks show the names of those who served, but just over 60 of them showcase KIAs.
+More than 500 commemorative bricks show the names of those who served, but just over 60 showcase the names of KIAs who were Stafford County residents.
 Adding the KIA section to the memorial was done at the request of the current Stafford County Board of Supervisors Chairman Paul Milde, according to county spokeswoman Shannon Howell.

 The names on KIA bricks were taken from a plaque hung at Stafford Middle School showing the names of Stafford residents killed in action dating back to WWI.
 The plaque was made by a student at the school as an Eagle Scout project in the mid-2000s, and the memorial committee relied largely on the tablet to accurately transcribe the names of KIAs to the bricks, she added.